 - The Investigator will look into your complaint and update you on their progress.

 - You will receive the decision about your complaint.
 We endeavour to provide this within 30 days, but will inform you if it will be longer.

 - At this stage, you can either accept the decision or appeal.

 Not satisfied with the outcome of your complaint?

-If you are not satisfied with the outcome of your complaint, you may be able to appeal the decision within 7 working days of receiving the outcome from your complaint or other decision.
+If you are not satisfied with the outcome of your complaint or another decision, you might be able to appeal.
+An appeal must be submitted within 7 working days of receiving the outcome from your complaint or other decision.
 You will need to be able to prove that you can meet grounds for appeal.